Where to see Amazing Photography Exhibitions in Brussels

 Kanal

 Kanal is somewhat of a first in Brussels.
 Although Brussels already had museums and spaces for contemporary art and architecture.
-Kanal made the ingenious step to dedicate a museum to both.
+Kanal made the ingenious step of dedicate a museum to both.

 The museum is located in the historic and brilliantly cool former Citroën garage, on Place de l’Yser.
 It is currently being renovated and is expected to be complete in 2022/2023.